getify/You-Dont-Know-JS/async & performance/ch4.md

 In our previous discussion, we showed how generators can be iterated asynchronously, which is a huge step forward in sequential reason-ability over the spaghetti mess of callbacks.
 But we lost something very important: the trustability and composability of Promises (see Chapter 3)!

 Don't worry -- we can get that back.
-The best of all worlds is to combine generators (synchronous-looking async code) with Promises (trustable and composable).
+The best of all worlds in ES6 is to combine generators (synchronous-looking async code) with Promises (trustable and composable).

 But how?